Skip to content

 module load Anaconda3

-Then initialize conda.
-This command will modify you ~/.bashrc so that the conda command is available to you.
+Then initialize Conda.
+This will modify your ~/.bashrc so the conda command is available:

 conda init